Please enter an introduction for your blog post here.

 One of the many things which makes LHS, so special is the fact that we are an all-girls school.
 We know some parents can be curious as to how girls' schools work in practice: are there more friendship issues?
 Are girls confident to study with boys when they leave for University?
 Are girls’ schools just old-fashioned finishing schools?
 I can reassure you at LHS the answers are No, Yes and most definitely No!

 As someone who has worked in both single-sex and co-educational schools, I would like to share with you some key differences, I have observed, which allow girls’ schools to work so well:

 Girls’ schools are designed for girls.
 Everything from the uniform, to the sports on offer, to the opportunities your daughter has for leadership, are all tailored to what girls need.
-We create an environment especially for girls which they 'own' and they love it and thrive in it.
+We create an environment, especially for girls which they 'own' and they love and thrive in it.

 Girls learn differently.
 There are many studies to show that this is true.
 In a girls’ school, the teaching is 100% suited to girls.
 This tailored teaching improves results.

 We are a member of the Girls' Schools Association (GSA).
 Girls who attend GSA schools achieve a disproportionately large share of the top grades in ‘difficult’ subjects.
 Bucking national trends, over 55% of girls at GSA schools take a STEM subject at A-level.